James Mellor (judge)

-Sir Edward James Mellor, styled Mr Justice Mellor, is a British High Court judge.
+Sir Edward James Mellor (born 16 May 1961), styled Mr Justice Mellor, is a British High Court judge.

 Early life and education

 Mellor was born on 16 May 1961 in Sutton Coldfield.
 He grew up and studied at a boarding school in Rugby.
 He then went on to study Engineering and then Production engineering at King's College, Cambridge.
-He worked as engineer on various projects and later returned to Cambridge to complete a Law conversion course.
+He worked as an engineer on various projects and later returned to Cambridge to complete a Law conversion course.

 Legal career

 Mellor was called to the bar in 1986 and began practice at 8 New Square Chambers in 1987, specialising in intellectual property.

 Mellor was appointed King's Counsel in 2006.

-In August 2015, the Lord Chancellor appointed Mellor as an' Appointed Person', allowing him to hear appeals against decisions from the Intellectual Property Office.
+In August 2015, the Lord Chancellor appointed Mellor as an 'Appointed Person', allowing him to hear appeals against decisions from the Intellectual Property Office.

-On the 22 March 2018, Mellor became Head of Chambers at 8 New Square.
+On 22 March 2018, Mellor became Head of Chambers at 8 New Square.

-Mellor was appointed as a High Court Judge assigned to the Chancery Division on February 8, 2021.
+Mellor was appointed as a High Court Judge assigned to the Chancery Division on 8 February 2021.
 He received the customary Knighthood in March 2022.